 Binding Your Project

-Here's how to finish the edges of a place mat, quilt, bag, or other project with a continuous binding (that is, binding in one long strip with no breaks except where it beings and ends.)
+Here's how to finish the edges of a place mat, quilt, bag, or other project with continuous binding, which is binding in one long strip with no breaks except where it begins and ends.
 Love this place mat?
 Get instructions for it here.

 TIP: The type of binding shown here is called double-fold or French-fold.
 It provides the most durable finish for a raw edge.
 The 2-1/2x42" strips used for this type of binding are cut on the straight grain of the fabric.
 Use the crosswise straight grain rather than the lengthwise grain for more give and elasticity.

 Materials for Binding:

 Enough 2-1/2x42" strips to go around all edges that are to be bound, adding some extra to allow for diagonally seaming and finishing the ends of continuous binding

 1. To make binding for place mat, mark a diagonal line on one end of a 2-1/2x42" binding strip.
 Position and pin strips perpendicular to one another with raw edges aligned and right sides together.